 For Master level candidates

-- Candidates will need to provide proof of acceptance at one of the study programme indicated during their application, between February and April/May 2021.
+- Candidates will need to provide proof of acceptance at one of the study programme indicated during their application, between February and May/June 2023.
 During the application process, candidates are encouraged to submit their email exchanges with the host higher education institutions in France.

 - List of identified study programmes that the student intends on applying to, including the application dates for these courses and the tuition fees.